hhau/project-folder-template/README.md

 1. Change the name of the `report-template.rmd` file to something sensible
     - Change the corresponding entry in the `.gitignore` for the `.tex` file
 1. Change the corresponding value of `WRITEUP` in the makefile
+1. Change any other filenames containing `report-template`, `./run-me-after-copy.sh` will tell you what to change.
 1. Comment in/out the relevant things in the `.gitignore`

 ### `Log/`